 A Restructuring Plan is an arrangement or compromise between the company and its creditors and/or shareholders which is sanctioned by the Court, to facilitate the rescue of the company.

 At Cork Gully our team of experienced Insolvency Practitioners will work with companies who have encountered, or are likely to encounter, financial difficulties that will affect their ability to continue as a going concern.
-We will work with the company to ensure a Restructuring Plan is formulated that will address the financial difficulties facing the company.
+We will work with the company to ensure a viable Restructuring Plan is formulated and subsequently implemented, which will address the financial difficulties facing the company and allow it to prosper.